1972–73 San Diego Conquistadors season

-Expansion Draft
+ABA Expansion Draft

 Nearly a month after the ABA completed its first dispersal draft decreasing the number of teams competing from 11 to 9 with the removal of "The Floridians" and Pittsburgh Condors franchises on July 13, 1972, the San Diego Conquistadors would officially be created with the ABA's first and only expansion draft on August 10 that year to expand the number of teams out to 10 teams instead.
 With this expansion draft, the Conquistadors were allowed two selections of players from the nine remaining inaugural teams of the ABA (the Carolina Cougars (formerly the Houston Mavericks), Dallas Chaparrals (also previously known as the Texas Chaparrals for one season), Denver Rockets, Indiana Pacers, Kentucky Colonels, the recently rebranded Memphis Tams (previously the New Orleans Buccaneers and then the Memphis Pros some time before the dispersal draft occurred in July), New York Nets (formerly the New Jersey Americans), Utah Stars (previously the Anaheim Amigos and Los Angeles Stars), and Virginia Squires (previously the Oakland Oaks and Washington Caps)) in what could be considered one whole round on the surface level, but was actually two rounds of drafting instead (though the Pacers did allow for the Conquistadors to obtain the draft rights of Dwight Jones that Indiana obtained from "The Floridians" back in the July 1972 dispersal draft as an alternative choice for San Diego instead).
 While this specific draft order isn't currently known, what is known is that Mike Barrett of the Virginia Squires was the #1 pick of that particular draft.
 Outside of that, the following players below are the selections made by the Conquistadors for their expansion draft.